raghu-reddy-rs/ai-diagram-generator/DOCKER-SETUP.md

 ## Usage

-Inside the container, you can run the analyzer normally:
+Inside the container, you can run the CLI normally:

 ```bash
 # Analyze current directory (output goes to /app/output automatically)